-1. Q Property, Plant and Equipment
+Property, Plant and Equipment 1.Q

-Each class of property, plant and equipment is stated at cost or fair value less, where applicable, any accumulated depreciation and impairment loss.
-Items of plant and equipment with a total value of less than \$5,000 and infrastructure assets, and buildings with a total value of less than \$10,000 are treated as an expense in the year of acquisition.
+Each class of property, plant and equipment is stated at cost or fair value less, where applicable, any accumulated depreciation and accumulated impairment loss.
+Items of plant and equipment with a total value of less than \$5,000, and infrastructure assets, and buildings with a total value of less than \$10,000 are treated as an expense in the year of acquisition.
 All other items of property, plant and equipment are capitalised.

-The classes of property, plant and equipment recognised by the Council are:
+The classes of property, plant and equipment recognised by the Council are:-

-Land Buildings and Other Structures Plant, Equipment and Fittings Parks Road Infrastructure Water and Sewerage Infrastructure Aerodrome Landing Strip
+I and Buildings and Other Structures Furniture & Fittings, Plant & Equipment Parks Road Infrastructure Water & Sewerage infrastructure Aerodrome Landing Strip

-(i) Acquisition of assets
+Acquisition of assets